On this site

 on colour magazines;

-Belknap from design consultancy Belknap+Co, whose attempted
+- John Belknap from design consultancy Belknap+Co, who tried

 to identify the elements of success for the look of a newspaper